VoD and Africa - A review of existing VoD services, drivers, challenges and opportunities (July 2017 update)

 - a selection and profiles for key platforms (with launch date, business model, traffic, catalogue, contacts where available) -

-- Which VoD services acquire content rights?
+- A selection of VoD services that acquire content rights currently

 - Investment opportunities - return example